grelade/grelade.github.io/_posts/2022-07-19-what-is-happening-on-wykop-pt1.md

     - temporal voting structure
 * **characteristics for a user**

 Importantly, for now, I ignore the mikroblog activity, which is a less formal form of communication that forms a large chunk of websites' activity.
+Data is available publicly <a href="https://www.kaggle.com/datasets/grelade/wykop-data-2022">here</a>.

 ## Global view